Vladimir Miklukha: Military career

 He was assigned to the Hydrographic Department on October 30, 1875, but was later transferred to the 3rd Naval Crew on October 22, 1876, and the 2nd Naval Crew of the Black Sea Fleet on November 20.
 He then served in the Russo-Turkish War on the auxiliary cruiser Argonaut and while on the ship, he partook in a confrontation with three Turkish ships near the Sulinsky throat of the Danube on July 8, 1877.
 He was then transferred to the cruiser Vladimir and participated in the supply of the Gudauta–Novorossiysk Line.
 He was promoted to Lieutenant on January 1, 1878, and despite being discharged with the rank of Lieutenant Commander on February 18, 1880, he returned to service as a Lieutenant again on March 8, 1881.

 After being assigned to the 7th Naval Crew on May 12, 1881, he was then assigned to protect commercial ships within the Volunteer Fleet on May 30.
 Miklukha was briefly placed back in the 7th Naval Crew on March 10, 1888, but was then assigned to the Black Sea Fleet on April 9 and to the 2nd Naval Crew on the fleet 3 days later.
 He was then given command of the Ekaterina II on May 26, 1889, and the Kiliya on March 26, 1890, and the Dvenadsat Apostolov on October 4, 1890.
 Miklukha was then promoted to Captain 2nd Rank and enlisted in the 34th Naval Crew on December 30, 1891.
 Becoming Chairman of the Carriage Court on May 12, 1892.
 Three days later, he would command the Novgorod until October 21, 1895, as he commanded the Kubanets from October 30, 1895, to September 7, 1897, but while commanding the ship, he lost several fingers on his right hand due to a hunting accident.

 He was then promoted to Captain 1st Rank on April 5, 1898, and transferred to the Baltic Fleet on September 4, 1898, and assigned to the 18th Naval Crew seven days later.
 On December 30, 1899, he was chairman of the selection committee at the crew and artillery shops of the St. Petersburg port and on September 23, 1900, he was made acting commander of the 18th Naval Crew.
 He was then given command of the Ne Tron Menia from January 1 to December 28, 1901, and while commanding the ironclad, was made acting commander of the 1st Naval Crew on October 9, 1901.
 From December 6, 1901, to October 11, 1902, he commanded the Pervenets as well as made official commander of the 1st Naval Crew on September 2, 1902.
-After taking command of the Admiral Ushakov on October 18, 1902, he passed the exams for commanding 1st rank ships due to the in November 1904.
+After taking command of the Admiral Ushakov on October 18, 1902, he passed the exams for commanding 1st rank ships due to the Regulations on the naval qualification for officers of the fleet in November 1904.